 But let me tell you something.

-Arlen Spector was running against Toomey in Pennsylvania, and Bush went out and campaigned for the most liberal man in the U.S. Senate, Arlan Specter.
+Arlen Specter was running against Toomey in Pennsylvania, and Bush went out and campaigned for the most liberal man in the U.S. Senate, Arlen Specter.

 How do you explain that?

-I remember talk I remember he's also raising money for Link Chafey.
+I remember he's also raising money for Link Chafee.

-They were trying to get as many Republicans in the Senate, that's why he's standing by Chafey.
+They were trying to get as many Republicans in the Senate.

-I mean, there are a lot of us that have, you know, individual complaints about President Bush, but I wouldn't, I wouldn't uh if you look at the the appellate nominees that he has sent up and then resent up after they were filibustered and thought to be gone.
+I mean, there are a lot of us that have individual complaints about President Bush, but I wouldn't, if you look at the appellate nominees that he has sent up and then re-sent up after they were filibustered and thought to be gone, you cannot say that he has not sent up conservatives and hard, you know, full-fledged down-to-middle conservatives.

-And the and the idea that you want to throw Bill Pryor in this list because of the Roy Moore ruling, I think is a little short-sighted on your part here.
+And the idea that you want to throw Bill Pryor in this list because of the Royd Moore ruling, I think is a little short-sighted on your part here.

-I we don't know what he's gonna do until the uh appointment is actually made.
+We don't know what he's going to do until the appointment is actually made.

-But he's been good on the circuit appointments and the uh and the appellate judge appointments, and he's prevailed.
+But he's been good on the circuit appointments and the appellate judge appointments, and he's prevailed.

 I don't think anybody has blinders off here.

-And uh believe me, I just I spent I don't know how many minutes today ripping into Senator Spector.
+And believe me, I just, I spent, I don't know how many minutes today ripping into Senator Specter.

 I don't know what more you want.